dotty-staging/Numbers/README.md

 ## building

-The project builds with [sbt](http://www.scala-sbt.org/) against Scala 2.13, 2.12.
-The last version to suppor Scala 2.11 was v0.2.0.
+The project builds with [sbt](http://www.scala-sbt.org/) against Scala 2.13, 2.12, Dotty (JVM) and Scala 2.13 (JS).
+The last version to support Scala 2.11 was v0.2.0.

 To compile `sbt compile`.
 To test, `sbt test`.
 For the API docs, `sbt doc`.